CME211/notes/lecture-3.md

 In this example, we assigned `a` to `b` via `b = a`.
 This did not copy the data, it only copied the reference to the list object in memory.
-Thus modifiying the list through `b` also changes the data that you will see when accessing from `a`.
+Thus modifying the list through `b` also changes the data that you will see when accessing from `a`.
 You can inspect object ids in Python with:

 ```py